Best Podcast Equipment in 2026: Beginner to Pro Setups

 Sony MDR-7506 Studio Monitor Headphones

-• Why they matter: Flat, accurate sound reveals pops, hums, and room issues that consumer headphones hide.
+• Why they matter: Flat, honest sound reveals plosives, hums, and room reverb that consumer headphones hide.

 • For co-hosts/guests: Get extra pairs and a small headphone amp so everyone monitors comfortably.